On this page

-- make a list of any compliance requirements for each contract - and put key dates in your diary
+- Make a list of any compliance requirements for each contract – put key dates in your diary.

-- assign responsibility to staff to ensure each compliance requirement is met.
-Include it in your Financial Policies and Procedures manual
+- Assign responsibility to staff to make sure each compliance requirement is met – include it in your financial policies and procedures manual template – use the one we've provided below if you haven't already.

-- keep all key business contracts filed together in a safe and easy to access place.
-Consider keeping copies offsite
+- Keep all key business contracts filed together in a safe and easy to access place – consider keeping copies offsite, such as cloud computing.

-- where compliance requirements are assigned to a staff member, regularly check they are meeting the requirements
+- Where compliance requirements are assigned to a staff member, regularly check they're meeting the requirements.

 Review controls in your business